 The Cycling Super Highways plan for cities includes:

-During her research, Rachel held conversations with women, children and seniors in Brisbane – demographics who don’t typically cycle – to find out why people are not cycling.
+During my research, I held conversations with women, children and seniors in Brisbane – demographics who don’t typically cycle – to find out why people are not cycling.
 The predominant reasons were the lack of safe and dedicated cycle infrastructure and traffic fears, concluding that people who ride a bike and people who want to ride a bike, want complete separation from parked and moving cars.
-She then visited 24 ‘Cycling Cities’ around the world to discover first-hand what width and types of cycle infrastructure had revolutionised and transformed a ‘city’ into a ‘cycling city’.
+I then visited 24 ‘Cycling Cities’ around the world to discover first-hand what width and types of cycle infrastructure had revolutionised and transformed a ‘city’ into a ‘cycling city’.
 Finding that the ‘common’ features in these cities were 4.0–5.0 metres of ‘usable’ cycle space separated from motorised traffic, the CSH vision was born.

 I know we can’t just go out tomorrow digging up roads and knocking down houses to build Cycling Super Highways but there are lots of opportunities.
 For example, if a tunnel was built then a CSH should be built at grade along the river and CSH should support the Rapid Transit networks because public transport patronage is dependent on ‘walk up’ and ‘cycle up’ access.